Villa Phyllia, a property with history

 Heraklion

 In Heraklion .Your stay at this Heraklion farm stay places you within a 10-minute walk of Palace of Knossos and Knossos Archaeological Site.
-Queen's Megaron and Lustral Basin are also within half a mile (1 km).
+Also, Nikos Kazantzakis Museum is within 3 miles (5 km) and Heraklion Port is within 6 miles (10 km).

 What's nearby